+Thus, we conclude that our conformal ansatz is consistent with the large-$N$ equations.
+Similar variation of the solutions are seen in numerics for different $\gamma$'s, and the conformal ansatzes for different exponents under the constraint $\Delta_f+\Delta_b=2$.
+Deriving exact values of the exponents is challenging due to divergent integrals involved to switch between real and reciprocal space-time for the self-energy and Dyson equations at all $\gamma$.
+It is left for future work.

-\subsection{\nsec.
-Scaling behaviors}
+\subsection{Scaling behaviors}

-At low temperatures, our numerical solutions confirm the form of our conformal ansatzes in Eqs.\,(\ref{eq:Gf},\ref{eq:Gb}).
-Near the fix point, the form of the 2D Green's function is governed by the scaling hypothesis $G(\mathbf{r},\tau;T) \sim T^{2\Delta}h(T \mathbf{r},T \tau)$, which in the presence of Lorentz symmetry becomes $G(\vec{r};T) \sim T^{2\Delta}\tilde{h}(T \vec{r})$.
+Our low-temperature numerical solutions confirm our conformal ansatzes in Eqs.\,(\ref{eq:Gb}).
+Near the fixed point, the form of the 2D Green's function is governed by the scaling hypothesis $G(\mathbf{r},\tau;T) \sim T^{2\Delta}h(T \mathbf{r},T \tau)$.
+In the presence of Lorentz symmetry, it becomes $G(\vec{r};T) \sim T^{2\Delta}\breve{h}(T \vec{r}\,)$.
 It follows that the scaling of spectral functions as shown in Fig.\,\ref{fig:app:scaling} reveals $\Delta_{b,f}$.
-Although conformal ansatzes would imply that $h\sim\tilde{h}$ is a monomial, in a UV complete theory, the behavior at $\|\vec{q}\,\|=0$ is constrained by the sum rules, \textit{e.g.}, the spectral sum of $(A_F)_{\kappa\kappa}$ are all 1.
-This limits any divergence in a scaling ansatz.
-Indeed, by inspecting Eq.\,\ref{eq:app:ASb} one see that if $A_F$ is not quickly diverging, $A_B\vert_{\omega\sim0} \sim \omega$.
-For this reason, the bosonic holons $A_B(\omega)_{\kappa\kappa}$, odd due to p-h symmetry in our studies, is always an extremum when divided by $\omega$ regardless of $\Delta_b$.
+Although conformal ansatzes would imply that $h\sim\breve{h}$ is a power law, in a UV-complete theory, the behavior at $\|\vec{q}\,\|=0$ is constrained by sum rules, e.g., $ \int A_f \, \mathrm{d}\omega = 2\pi$ on each sublattice.
+Consequently, while scaling ansatzes contain power law divergences, they are absent in the UV-complete numerical solutions.
+Indeed, inspecting Eq.\,\eqref{eq:app:ASb} reveals that if $A_f$ is not quickly diverging, $A_b\vert_{\omega\sim0} \sim \omega$.
+As a result, the bosonic holons $A_b(\omega)_{nn}$, odd due to p-h symmetry in our studies, is always an extremum when divided by $\omega$ regardless of $\Delta_b$.
 Thus, we use $T$-scaling behaviors at $\|\vec{q}\,\|\sim0$ to extract the scaling exponents plotted in Fig.\,\ref{fig2}(d).
-That $T$-scaling can change with $\gamma$ from diverging to vanishing gives us a clear anchor for the exponents.
+That $T$-scaling changes with $\gamma$ from diverging to vanishing makes for a clear anchor for the exponents.